joshuadeacon2005-code/CustomerPulseCRM/replit.md

 A sales-focused CRM tool for Bloom & Grow Group built with React, Express, and TypeScript.
 The application features role-based authentication where salesmen can log their sales and admins can view comprehensive statistics separated by salesman.
 The system uses PostgreSQL for data persistence and includes secure password hashing with session-based authentication.

 ## Recent Changes
+- **October 7, 2025**: Enabled full CRM features and admin access
+  - Created admin account: AlexCEO (CEO access)
+  - Enabled complete CRM navigation for all users (Customers, Analytics, Segments)
+  - Added CRM pages to sidebar navigation for both admins and salesmen
+  - Registered all CRM routes in App.tsx with proper authentication protection
+  - Admins now have access to all pages including Sales tracking and Admin Dashboard

 - **October 6, 2025**: Implemented authentication and sales tracking system
   - Added PostgreSQL database with users and sales tables
   - Implemented authentication system with passport-local and scrypt password hashing